liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/01-building-site-with-liferay-web-content.markdown

 content so it can be found more easily by users.

 There is much more to web content.
-You can create structures (pre-defined content formats), templates (designs for formatting structures), abstracts, schedule when content is published and when it should be taken down (or reviewed), define related assets, and more.
+You can create structures (pre-defined content formats), templates (designs for formatting structures), schedule when content is published and when it should be taken down (or reviewed), define related assets, stage multiple variations of your site, and more.

 This is just the web content portion of the content management system.
 @product@ is also great at managing file-based content.

 ## Keeping Track of Documents, Images, Video, and More [](id=keeping-track-of-documents-images-video-and-more)

-You'll find Liferay's file-based content management system in an application called *Documents and Media Library*.
-This application, as shown below, looks very much like the file manager that you're already familiar with from your operating system.
+Liferay's file-based content management system is in an application called *Documents and Media Library*.
+This application, as shown below, looks like the file manager that you're already familiar with from your operating system.

 ![Figure x: @product@'s Documents and Media library was purposefully designed to be familiar to anyone who uses a computer.](../../images/01-docs-and-media.png)

 Like a file manager, you can browse files and folders in nested hierarchies.
 You can also mount other repositories that you might have in your environment, such as any system that implements Content Management Interoperability Services (CMIS).
-It provides previews of many document types.
+It generates previews of many document types.
 And, like a file manager, you can upload, copy, and move files between folders by dragging and dropping them.
-Of course, if you still want to use your operating system's file manager, you can, because the Documents and Media library supports WebDAV, using the same credentials you use to log in.
+Of course, if you still want to use your operating system's file manager you can, because the Documents and Media library supports WebDAV, using the same credentials you use to log in.